nus-cs2103-AY2021S2/tp/src/main/resources/UserGuideCopy.md

 * `tag` Find by tags of the contact (only exact tags will be matched)

 <div markdown="span" class="alert alert-primary">:warning: **Warning:**
-When using the <code>tag</code> option <code>t/</code> needs to be placed in front of the tag you are searching for.
-Also, please note that only exact matches will be returned for find by tag.<br>
+When using the 'tag' option 't/' needs to be placed in front of the tag you are searching for.
+Also, please note that only exact matches will be returned for find by tag.
 Example: find o/tag t/first t/second
 </div>